iarxm/bpad/index.md

 | 3      | 2.6NM ~5km   | 1hr 20m | 15:30 | Boat Quay                               |

 We begin close to Carrigan Head just after high tide.
 We are expected to pass the tidal overfalls area 1.5hrs before low tide.
 We arrive in Bundoran Bay during the middle quarters pushing.

+#### Charting

+Navigation assistance with Navionics Boating app or compass as backup with heading established beforehand

 ### Preparations to Consider